-The bill HB198 aims to establish a comprehensive regulatory framework for residential building codes in Alabama by creating the Alabama Residential Building Code and designating Sections 34-14A-1 through 34-14A-20 as Article 1 of Chapter 14A of Title 34, Code of Alabama 1975.
-It introduces several key provisions, including the establishment of the Alabama Residential Building Code Division within the Home Builders Licensure Board, which will oversee the implementation of the code, and the creation of the Alabama Residential Building Code Fund for financial administration.
-The bill also repeals the existing Article 5 related to the Alabama Energy and Residential Codes Board and introduces new definitions relevant to the residential building industry, emphasizing public health, safety, and consumer protection.
+The bill HB198 seeks to establish a comprehensive regulatory framework for residential building codes in Alabama by creating the Alabama Residential Building Code, which will be overseen by the newly formed Alabama Residential Building Code Division within the Home Builders Licensure Board.
+Key provisions include the establishment of the Alabama Residential Building Code Fund for financial administration, the Alabama Residential Building Code Advisory Council for guidance, and the repeal of the existing Article 5 related to the Alabama Energy and Residential Codes Board.
+The bill emphasizes consumer protection and public safety, requiring home builders to be licensed and mandating the use of written contracts that include their license numbers.

 Statutes affected: